leonhagel/mlim-g2/README.md

 ## References

-This readme and the makefile are based on the files used by Dr. Sebastian Gabel in the GitHub repository for the course ([sbstn-gbl/mlim](https://github.com/sbstn-gbl/mlim "Repository for Course Machine Learning in Marketing")).
+This readme and the makefile are based on the files used by Dr. Sebastian Gabel in the GitHub repository for the course Machine Learning in Marketing ([sbstn-gbl/mlim](https://github.com/sbstn-gbl/mlim "Repository for Course Machine Learning in Marketing")).